the-library-code/RestContract/items.md

 * 403 Forbidden - if you are not logged in with sufficient permissions and versioning is not public
 * 204 No Content - if the specified item is not yet versioned
 * 400 Bad Request - if the item id param is missing or invalid (not an uuid)

+### Get list of formatted citations for item
+**GET /api/core/items/{:item-uui}/citations**

+Return a list of formatted bibliographic citations for the given Item UUID, generated with Citation Styling Language.

 ## Deleting an item